Influencers are the worst people on earth – the Savoy woman proves it

 The most egregious bit is probably Lydia Millen’s reply to another user’s comment on her TikTok video

 Is your home cold?
 You’re not alone.
-We’re in a cost of living crisis, with soaring energy costs and average household fuel bills set to hit £3,000 next year.
+We’re in a cost of living crisis, with soaring energy prices and average household fuel bills set to hit £3,000 next year.
 Food banks could be forced to close this winter in the face of dwindling donations.
-It’s “heat or eat” for vulnerable families – and even those on middle incomes are cutting back on having the central heating on.
+It’s “heat or eat” for vulnerable families – and even those on middle incomes are cutting back on using their central heating.
 But fear not, because an influencer has found a solution.

 Lydia Millen, who has 1.2 million followers on Instagram and posts “life and style” content “from the English countryside”, announced in a TikTok video that the heating was broken in her house, so she’d decided to head down to London, check into the Savoy and “make full use of their wonderful hot water”.